hamiat/code-assignment/README.md

 # Tech Trainee Code Test
 Hello and Welcome!
 This is a Movie API written as a class which containing 11 different methods (cases).
-The API takes in data from a JSON file (containing movie objects), which is used as input when instantiating the Movie API. <br/><br/> Below is an example of the ```getAllMovies()``` method which supplies each movie object with an id and a rating property before storing it, and then returns all the movies.
+The API takes in data from an imported JSON file (containing movie objects), which is used as input when instantiating the Movie API. <br/><br/> Below is an example of the ```getAllMovies()``` method which supplies each movie object with an id and a rating property before storing it, and then returns all the movies.

 The method itself:
 ```javascript